sCrypt-Inc/scryptTS-docs/docs/how-to-write-a-contract/stateful-contract.md

 Let's take a look at the contract source file `src/contracts/counter.ts`.

 ### Stateful properties
-As shown [before](how-to-write-a-contract.md#properties), a `@prop(true)` decorator is used to make a property part of the contract state, meaning it can be mutated when the contract gets called.
+As shown [before](how-to-write-a-contract.md#properties), a `@prop(true)` decorator is used to make a property part of the contract stateful, meaning it can be mutated when the contract gets called.

 ```ts
 @prop(true)